desoares1975/auto-api/README.md

 # auto-api
-Small REST API with db simulation for practice purpose
+Small REST API with db simulation for practice purpouses

-The genaral idea is to use GET, POST, PUT and DELETE HTTP verbs to access a non secure route to studia frontend tecnologies abstracting the backend.
+The genaral idea is to use GET, POST, PUT and DELETE HTTP verbs to access a non secure route to studie front end tecnologies, abstracting the back end.
-If you post on any route it will create the routo and store the data automatically.
+If you post on any route it will create the route and store the data automatically.

-# Notice

-Not yeat complete

 ## Installation